lgrignon/CDAJS-2405-Checkpoint-1-DB/readMe.md

 - Clone this project.
 - Read the readme to the end
 - Run `npm i`
-- Create a branche <firstname>\_<lastname> and push it now on github (if it doesn't work, ask your trainer about it)
+- Create a branch <firstname>\_<lastname> and push it now on github (if it doesn't work, ask your trainer about it)
-- Do all the exercice (2 parts)
+- Do all exercises (2 parts)
-- Commit your code for each differents steps you achieve
+- Commit your code for each differents steps you achieve, with a clear commit message

+💡 Problems descriptions are in french but you can write your code and commit messages in english.
+It shows that it's not a problem for you.

 ## Part One